 The zoning objectives within key settlement areas have been reviewed as part of the Stage 2 assessment.
-The review, outlined in the following sections, will apply a Plan-Making Justification Test (as outlined in Section 3.10.3) for lands shown to be at risk of flooding as well as comment on the source / nature of flood risk where necessary.
+The review, outlined in the following sections, will apply applies a Plan-Making Justification Test (as outlined in Section 3.10.3) for areas identified to include 'inappropriate' land zonings relative to Flood Zones as per the guidance set out in the OPW Guidelines.